igorkulman/coding-journal/content/post/2019-02-27-switching-my-hackintosh-from-nvidia-to-amd/index.md

 To get your sound working in Mojave you now have to use [AppleALC](https://github.com/acidanthera/AppleALC), which is a **Lilu** plugin and supports [a lot of sound card codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).
 My **ALC887** is directly supported so I just installed the **kext** using **Kext Utility** without any modifications and the sound started working after restart, both playback and recording, using my gaming headset.

 Mojave disabled **subpixel antialiasing**, so if you use a low resolution display, like 1080p, all the fonts look terrible.
-I run and old 1080p display next to a 4K display and it was really visible.
+I run and old FullHD display next to a 4K display and it was really visible.
 Running `defaults write -g CGFontRenderingFontSmoothingDisabled -bool NO` and rebooting macOS made it better but it still feels off.

 ### RX 570 in Windows 10